-Together, 3-way bulbs and sockets provide a convenient method for choosing one of three levels of light output—lumens -- from one light bulb.
-For that reason, we usually have them in bedside lamps or floor lamps near our favorite chair, or sometimes in a desk or table lamp.
+Together, 3-way bulbs and sockets provide a convenient method for choosing one of three levels of light output—lumens—from a single light bulb.
+For that reason, they are usually found in bedside lamps or floor lamps near a favorite chair.
+They're also useful in a desk or table lamp.

-These are all places where we tend to spend a fair amount of time doing a variety of activities: reading print material, for which we usually want a medium level of light; watching TV or reading or working with a backlit screen, when we prefer a lower level; or doing a task which requires viewing it clearly, such as sewing.
-That’s when we like to have more light.
+Three-way bulbs are most often used where people tend to spend a fair amount of time doing a variety of activities, such as in the living room or den.
+For instance, reading print material is often better with a medium level of light.
+When watching TV or working with a backlit screen, you may prefer a lower level.
+If you're doing a task which requires viewing it clearly, such as sewing, that’s when you'll want more light.

 How Do They Work?

 Screw base 3-way light bulbs and sockets work by supplying power first to the low-wattage element or filament—the 30W or 50W or 100W element in the three examples above.
 It will then send power to the middle-wattage element or filament (the 70W or 100W or 200W element), and finally to both at once.
 That’s why the highest wattage for an incandescent or CFL 3-way light bulb is the sum of the two lower wattages.

 LED 3-way light bulbs receive and apply power in the same way since that’s the way the sockets work.
 However, due to the different technology, the wattages don't always add up, though they are close.

 The variable output is achieved with two sets of contacts in the socket and on the base of the bulb.

 Starting with the bulb, the threaded outside of the base—the part that screws in—is connected to the “neutral,” or grounded conductor in the power supply.
 The contacts for the “hot,” or ungrounded, conductor are on the end of the base.
 To see those, turn a light bulb upside down.